hackclub/winter/l3gacyb3ta.md

 1. Get a serial-based version working.
 1. Optimize power usage and online-offline transition
 1. Build a web interface.
+    * Probably using something like <https://randomnerdtutorials.com/esp32-web-server-arduino-ide/> and a small HTML framework I am currently working on
 1. Test at a larger scale.
 1. Deployment at my school!